Emmanuel Rivera Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

+- The 7.5 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals' 4.68 team ERA ranks 25th across all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.70).

-- In his last outing on Wednesday against the Los Angeles Dodgers, the left-hander tossed five innings, allowing three earned runs while surrendering seven hits.
+- In his most recent time out on Friday against the Philadelphia Phillies, the right-hander tossed 5 1/3 innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.